amecky/c_hot_reload/README.md

 	data->index = 0;
 }
 ```
 This is a neat little trick I have learned from bitsquid.
 The additional char* buffer.
-Doing it this way all our data will be contigious in memory
+Doing it this way all our data will be contiguous in memory
 and afterwards we only need to delete this pointer.

 The interesting part are the emitt and update methods: